jdaw1/placemat/Documentation/document.md

 Also links to the restaurant where held, and to its location in various mapping programs.
 Such links, sometimes carefully constructed, should be reused, and those for multiple restaurants are in [ExternalLinks_data.ps](../PostScript/ExternalLinks_data.ps), which also has links to many Port shippers.
 Obviously, use only the relevant subset of the many links in that file.
-And if links are missing or rotted, raise an [issue](http://github.com/jdaw1/placemat/issues) saying so.
+And if links are missing or rotted, please post that in [issue&nbsp;157](http://github.com/jdaw1/placemat/issues/157).

 `ExternalLinks` is an array of length a multiple of three:
 * Boolean0, Descriptor0, URL0;